jupyterlab/hatch-jupyter-builder/README.md

 ## Documentation

-The full documenation is available on [Read The Docs](https://hatch-jupyter-builder.readthedocs.io/en/latest/).
+The full documentation is available on [Read The Docs](https://hatch-jupyter-builder.readthedocs.io/en/latest/).

 ## Installation